 |August 2008||China another winged cat – tortie and white|

 - First possibility and one that has accounted for some “sightings” would be simple common matting due to poor grooming.
 Long haired cats can acquire very large dangling type matts that can look like wings to some people (they are looking for wings, perhaps).

 - A development defect or genetic defect.
 This would include appendages like vestigial legs.
 There is a cat with 6 ears and some have 4 ears – similar developmental defect

 - The most likely in my view is a genetic disease that is also found in humans called Feline Cutaneous Asthenia (FCA) or simple Cutaneous Asthenia for humans.
 It is also referred to as Collagen Dysplasia (Cutaneous Asthenia).
 Hereditary collagen dysplasias comprise a group of disorders of the connective-tissue resulting in a reduced tensile strength of the tissues affected.
-If you really want to look at the medical stuff in some detail, please click on this link: Collagen Dysplasia (Cutaneous Asthenia) in a Cat.

 Source of events of winged cats: Sarah Hartwell

 - Photos: Bottom right – published under creative commons license by Julia Laing –

 - Somerset 1899 – in the public domain